sandersn/typescript-history/README.md

 * Timeline - list of big ideas and events, ordered by date.
 Orta already has [a list that covers most of the timeline](https://orta.io/notes/js/why-typescript), especially recent events.
 * Interviews

+## Next Tasks

+1. Catalogue people.
+2. Create initial timeline.
+3. Convert Onenote to PDF and store in private repo.
+Also: move this repo to microsoft/
+4. Categorise Onenote notes.
+5. Contact Microsoft legal to ask about making PDF documents public.